 Because unflued gas heaters do not have a flue to carry the combustion materials away, they have an open front and the flame will be exposed.
 Obviously in terms of small children and animals, this is not an ideal heating option.

 Modern homes are built air tight with thick insulation and little air flow from outside.
 This is to make sure the home retains heat and limits moisture.
 However, if you are using an unflued, open fronted or natural vent gas heater, the oxygen is depleted over time, which can cause issues with combustion.
 This in turn means that the fire is trying to ignite but it can’t with the limited oxygen available inside the room and instead keeps leaking gas.
 This is especially true with an unflued gas burner which uses an LPG bottle because it is controlled manually.
 However, in some cases with an open fronted gas fire, it will have systems in place to ensure the gas is disabled if ignition is unsuccessful.

 Most of these heaters are cheap to buy, which is why they are attractive to some people.
-However, they are the most expensive form of heating (Source).
-The Energywise website recommends a portable electric heater if you can’t afford a fixed heating option.
+However, they are the most expensive form of heating.
+The Gen Less (formerly Energywise) New Zealand Government website recommends a portable electric heater if you can’t afford a fixed heating option.
 We would recommend it is more suitable for usage inside a garage or shed – away from young children, furniture, animals and air tight, well insulated rooms.

 When it comes to aesthetics with this style of unflued heaters the majority of these gas heaters are the most unattractive.
 Some are large, bulky, metal devices with metal grills.
 Although there are some unflued gas burners that are more stylish than others – these will be more expensive and will be more suited for large open areas, for example bars and restaurants.

 Unflued outdoor patio fireplaces are a very different story.
 Because these heaters are outside, the fresh air will carry the exhaust gases away.